 - More than 22% of residents are enrolled in Medicare in Delaware.

-- Only about 27% of Delaware Medicare beneficiaries select Medicare Advantage plans (versus 46% nationwide).
+- Only 30% of Delaware Medicare beneficiaries select Medicare Advantage plans (versus 48% nationwide).

-- Residents in Delaware can select from 26 or 28 Medicare Advantage plans in 2022, depending on where they live.
+- Residents in Delaware can select from 33 Medicare Advantage plans in 2023.

 - Delaware law protects access to Medigap plans for enrollees under age 65.
 But premiums are higher for those under 65, and drastically higher for under-65 enrollees who have end-stage renal disease.

-- More than 55% of Delaware Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.
+- More than half of Delaware Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.

 How high is Medicare enrollment in Delaware?

 Medicare beneficiaries can choose among several options to access Medicare coverage.
 The first choice is between Medicare Advantage plans, where coverage is provided by private insurers, or Original Medicare, where coverage is paid for directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

 Original Medicare includes Part A (also called hospital insurance, which helps pay for inpatient stays, like at hospitals, skilled nursing facilities, or hospice centers) and Part B (also called medical insurance, which helps pay for outpatient care like doctor appointments or a preventive healthcare services, such as most vaccinations).

 Medicare Advantage in Delaware

-Nationwide, about 46% of Medicare beneficiaries had private coverage at that point.
-Nearly all of those beneficiaries had Medicare Advantage plans, but there were also some enrollees with Medicare Cost plans, which are another type of private Medicare coverage available in some areas (there are no Medicare Cost plans in Delaware).
-Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with nearly three out of four Delaware Medicare beneficiaries opting for Original Medicare.
+Nationwide, about 48% of Medicare beneficiaries had Medicare Advantage coverage at that point.
+Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with roughly seven out of ten Delaware Medicare beneficiaries opting for Original Medicare.